 Cigarette Beetles and Drugstore

-Beetles feed on a wide variety of dried plant products such as
+Beetles feed on a wide variety of dried plant products

 spices, macaroni and other grain based foods, dried flowers, tobacco